Open-Source-Drilling-Community/drillbotics-guidelines/docs/competition/overview.md

 # Competition Overview

-!!! warning "Draft in progress"
-    This section is being rewritten for the next release.
-Until the update is published, refer to the current site at [https://Open-Source-Drilling-Community.github.io/drillbotics-guidelines/latest/](https://Open-Source-Drilling-Community.github.io/drillbotics-guidelines/latest/) for authoritative rules.

 This site hosts the official Drillbotics® competition guidelines in a versioned, diff‑friendly format.

 ## How to use this site